For the complete documentation index, see llms.txt.

 pnpm init

-For testing purposes, you can use direct access and environment variables as detailed in the access documentation.
-Once the environment variables are set, the following steps configure registry access with authentication in the .npmrc file in the current project directory:
+Once the environment variables are set, the following steps configure registry access and authentication in the .npmrc file in the current project directory:

 Add dependencies for your project into the package.json file to test retrieval from Chainguard Libraries, build the project, and list the dependencies: